 What happens during breast reconstruction?

 We will discuss pre-operative and post-operative instructions with you.
 These might include dietary restrictions before your surgery, and you may need to discontinue certain medications or refrain from smoking for a period of time.

 Breast reconstruction is an inpatient procedure that requires a short hospital stay.
 The surgery is usually performed under general anesthesia with a certified anesthesiologist present to monitor you throughout the surgery.
 The procedure usually takes 1-3 hours depending on the individual case, but it can take longer for some patients.

 Breast ReconstructionPatient Education ASPS

 The most common scenario requires placement of a tissue expander to stretch the skin so that there is enough to properly cover an implant.
 This process requires 4-6 months, during which time we gradually fill the expander during weekly office visits.
-Once the adequate size / space have been achieved, we allow 2-3 months for the tissues to stabilize before exchanging the expander for permanent gel implants.
+Once the adequate size / space have been achieved, we allow 2-3 months for the tissues to stabilize before exchanging the expander for longer lasting gel implants.
 The decision about the size and type of implant will be made with you at that time.